MLU

 Dr. Lu's research interests span a wide range of topics, including health care financing and fund allocation, economic evaluation in health care, health care disparities and vulnerable populations, substance abuse and mental health, patient-centered care, Traditional Chinese Medicine (TCM), and integrative medicine.
 She has published widely in economics, health economics, health services research, policy, and medical journals.
 Her achievements are reflected in numerous research awards and grants, including two consecutive AHFMR Population Health Investigator awards and multiple grants from provincial, national, and international funding agencies.

-On the clinical side, Dr. Lu is dedicated to enhancing patients' mental health and cognitive function through the integration of precision Chinese medicin eand counselling psychology.
-She holds diplomas in Acupuncture and Traditional Chinese Medicine from ACATCM, is a registered acupuncturist in Alberta, and has served as PI for three integrative health programs focused on providing TCM to vulnerable populations facing pain and mental health challenges.
-Currently a MSc student in Counseling Psychology, her clinical focuses are on supporting women in life transitions like perimenopause and menopause, addressing stress, anxiety, depression, and cognitive challenges affecting their well-being and performance.
+On the clinical side, Dr. Lu is dedicated to enhancing patients' mental health and cognitive function by integrating precision Chinese medicine with counseling psychology.
+She holds diplomas in Acupuncture and Traditional Chinese Medicine from ACATCM, is a registered acupuncturist in Alberta, and has served as the principal investigator for three integrative health programs providing TCM to vulnerable populations dealing with pain and mental health challenges.
+Currently pursuing an MSc in Counseling Psychology, Dr. Lu’s clinical focus is academic and career-related stress and concerns.
+She supports students and professionals experiencing challenges such as stress, anxiety, panic attacks, memory issues, attention deficits, procrastination, fatigue, and burnout, empowering them to enhance their performance and overall well-being.

 Research